Dyst0rti0n/Dyst0rti0n.github.io/_posts/2024-07-23-hidden-realms-of-cybersecurity.md

 #### Do:
 - **Use Tor Browser**: This is your gateway to the Dark Web.
 It anonymizes your traffic, making it harder to trace.
-- **Practice Safe Browsing**: Use a VPN for extra security and keep your software up to date.
+- **Practice Safe Browsing**: Be very careful about links and downloads also keep your software up to date.
 - **Stay Anonymous**: Never use your real name or personal information.
 Create a separate email account and use pseudonyms.

 #### Don’t: